Dubai ruler must provide 554 million pounds to settle UK custody case | Law-Order

 THE 70 MILLION POUND COURT FIGHT Haya's lawyer, Nicholas Cusworth, said legal fees over two and a half years had reached more than 70 million pounds, adding "the true extent of the colossal sums spent by (Mohammed) will never be known".

-"Absolutely uniquely, the main threat they face is from (the sheikh) himself not from outside sources," Moor said.
-"There will remain a clear and ever present risk to (Haya) for the remainder of her life, whether it be from (Mohammed) or just from the normal terrorist," he said, referring to security threats faced by someone in Haya's position.
+"Uniquely, the main threat they face is from (the sheikh) himself not from outside sources," Moor said.
+"There will remain a clear and ever-present risk to (Haya) for the remainder of her life, whether it be from (Mohammed) or just from the normal terrorist," he said, referring to security threats faced by someone in Haya's position.

 Such were the concerns that Haya's head of security - known only as 'Director 1' - had to be brought into the courtroom to give evidence about her security needs with the windows blacked out, shielded with a curtain from all except Moor and two lawyers, and his name handed to the judge on a piece of paper.
 LIMITLESS MONEY